Main Content

 Other vehicles include any mechanism or device that can be used for the transportation of passengers or cargo.
 This definition includes, but is not limited to, bicycles, skateboards, roller-skates, and in-line skates.

-Parking permit is defined as any hangtag, decal or emblem authorized or issued by the ACU Police Department to allow the user to park within the ACU Parking System.
+Parking permits are defined as any hangtag, decal, or emblem authorized or issued by the ACU Police Department and Wildcat Central to allow the user to park within the ACU Parking System.

 Parking zone refers to a series of parking areas in which a particular permit is valid.